 Baby wipes are an item I will NEVER stop using and always, always having with me – even when my kids are grown.

-They are great for quick clean ups of any type but when specifically talking about throw up they are aweosme for getting the child wiped off AND for cleaning off the car seat straps and buckles.
+They are great for quick clean-ups of any type but when specifically talking about throw up they are awesome for getting the child wiped off AND for cleaning off the car seat straps and buckles.

 Activated Charcoal was recommended to me by a friend to help prevent stomach viruses when exposed and to help in stopping puking when it occurs.

 When my kids have had a tummy bug I take some as a preventative measure for myself against catching it and will open the capsules into some water and have them drink it to help ease their sick bellies.

 I keep this on hand in my carsick kit because it can’t hurt to have on hand in case someone starts throwing up and needs help in stopping or in case other people start feeling sick after seeing/smelling/hearing another person in the car throwing up.

 I personally use Young Living essential oils but am not what I’d call an “oily person” by any means.